 Update on our volunteer program

-We wanted to offer a brief update on our volunteer program.
-Due to recent events related to the novel coronavirus, our Spring 2020 New Volunteer Training has been postponed.
+Due to ongoing developments related to the current pandemic, our 2021 Spring Volunteer Training has been postponed.
 Please refer to this page for further updates as they develop.
+For more information please click on the How to Apply button.
 Thank you.

 Since the founding of Zen Hospice Project in 1988, the Volunteer Caregiving Program has been at the heart of our model of care.
 It serves as the foundation of everything we do and teach today as Zen Caregiving Project.